sphinx-doc/sphinx/Doc-3k/reference/datamodel.rst

       single: stderr (in module sys)

    A file object represents an open file.
 File objects are created by the :func:`open` built-in function, and also by :func:`os.popen`, :func:`os.fdopen`, and the :meth:`makefile` method of socket objects (and perhaps by other functions or methods provided by extension modules).
 The objects ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are initialized to file objects corresponding to the interpreter's standard input, output and error streams.
-See the Python Library Reference (XXX reference: ../lib/lib.html) for complete documentation of file objects.
+See :ref:`bltin-file-objects` for complete documentation of file objects.

 Internal types